VladyslavHorbachenko/labs-curriculum/Labs Curriculum/Sprint 2 - Demonstrating Contribution/Sprint6.md

 ### Questions you need to answer

 1. Describe something you have built in the last 6 weeks.
 Link the relevant pull requests or paste screenshots of code.
+	Basically for last 6 weeks we build a lot, almost everything done, just need some improvements and Map visualization

 2. How does what you built contribute to the overall product your team is building?
 What user problems does it help solve?

+	So far during this project my contribution in this project as a team member was building admin console, map visualization, adding data set styling, design, Auth console etc.

 3. Describe your delivery process for what you built this week from ideation to breakdown to implementation.
 What challenges occurred during the delivery process that you didn't foresee?
 Explain your technical solution in detail.

+	This week was challenged week, this week I have working on Login staff, improving fixing previous mistakes, analyzing new data set and actually improving step by step

 ## Prompt 2 - Communicating Teamwork